ctdio/promise-go/README.md

 ### Usage

+#### Simple Promises

-Creating a promise is quite easy, all you need to do is pass in a function that you want to run asynchronously into the `New` function, which returns a channel.
+Creating a promise is quite easy, first create a function that you want to run asynchronously.

 **Note:** The function needs to have no arguments and return a generic interface and an error.